 Perforce supports a full one-way replication of data from a master server to a replica, including versioned files.
 The p4 pull command is the replication mechanism, and a replica server can be configured to know it is a replica and use the replication command.
 The p4 pull mechanism requires very little configuration and no additional scripting.
 As this replication mechanism is simple and effective, we recommend it as the preferred replication technique.
-Replica servers can also be configured to only contain metadata, which can be useful for reporting or offline © 2010-2020 Perforce Software.
-Inc.
+Replica servers can also be configured to only contain metadata, which can be useful for reporting or offline checkpointing purposes.

-checkpointing purposes.
 See the Distributing Perforce Guide for details on setting up replica

 If you wish to use the replica as a read-only server, you can use the P4Broker to direct read-only commands to the replica or you can use a forwarding replica.
 The broker can do load balancing to a pool of replicas if you need more than one replica to handle your load.
-Use of the broker may require use of a P4AUTH server for authentication.